VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vmsite/content/blog/vmselect-how-it-works.md

 vmselect uses up to 60% of system memory (`-memory.allowedPercent`) for its activities.
 It will try to stay under this limit, but it doesn't guarantee that it will use the full amount.

 Before executing a query, vmselect estimates its memory usage and applies several safeguards.
-All running queries combined can use up to 50% of the allowed memory.
+All running queries combined can use up to 25% of the allowed memory.
 If a query would exceed this limit, vmselect rejects it and returns an error.

 > [!IMPORTANT] Quiz: How much memory is allocated for running queries in your system?
-> Suppose your vmselect memory limit is 60 GB:
+> Suppose your vmselect memory limit is 60 GiB:
-> - The allowed memory is 60 * 60% = 36 GB.
+> - The allowed memory is 60 * 60% = 36 GiB.
-> - All running queries combined can use up to 50% of the allowed memory, which is 36 * 50% = 18 GB.
+> - All running queries combined can use up to 25% of the allowed memory, which is 36 * 25% = 9 GiB.

 To monitor memory usage more closely, set `-search.logQueryMemoryUsage` with a threshold.
 If a query crosses this limit, vmselect logs a warning and increments the `vm_memory_intensive_queries_total` metric.
 For stricter control, limit memory per query using `-search.maxMemoryPerQuery`.

 Once the data is ready, vmselect processes it based on your query.
 If the query includes aggregation functions like `sum`, `avg`, `min`, or `max`, vmselect groups the data and runs calculations across multiple time series.
 This can be memory-intensive, especially for high-cardinality metrics.

 To reduce memory usage, vmselect applies _incremental aggregation_ where possible.
 Instead of loading everything at once, it processes time series in batches, updating results step by step.

-> [!TIP] Metrics: Is aggregation running efficiently?
+> [!TIP] Is incremental aggregation applied to your query?
-> - Total incremental aggregation calls: `vm_incremental_aggr_function_calls_total{}`
-> - Number of series processed per incremental aggregation: `vm_incremental_aggr_function_series_processed_total{}`
+> To confirm it's used, enable query tracing (`trace=1`) and look for a trace line like "rollup … with incremental aggregation …"; that indicates the optimized path ran.

 For more complex functions like `quantile` or `histogram_quantile`, incremental processing isn't an option.
 These functions need all data points at once to calculate an accurate result, which means higher memory usage.

 Once the query is evaluated, vmselect caches the results if caching isn't disabled.
 This **rollup result cache** uses up to 12.5% of allowed memory.